-In Florida and Fort Lauderdale, if an individual is alleged to have violated the terms and conditions of the restraining order, they can face arrest and at minimum, face prosecution for a first-degree misdemeanor.
+If an individual is alleged to have violated the terms and conditions of the restraining order, they can face arrest and at minimum, face prosecution for a first-degree Misdemeanor.
 A person should understand and abide by the conditions outlined in a restraining order because they could be subject to arrest and criminal prosecution.

 Origins of the Protective Order